deepomicslab/TCRsep/README.md

 pvalues = DATCR_predictor.pvalue('data/query_data_evaled.csv')
 ```

+For other customized usages, we provide the following module descriptions.
+Users can refer to the docstrings included in the script files for more details.

 | Module name                                    | Usage                                              |
 |------------------------------------------------|----------------------------------------------------|
 | TCRsep.py                                      | Contain most functions of TCRsep                   |